Skip to content

 Managed etcd

 Nothing to configure.
 Banyan starts etcd on 127.0.0.1:2379 when the engine starts and stops it when the engine stops.
-Data persists in /var/lib/banyan/etcd/ by default.
+Data persists across restarts.

 External etcd